ljgw/frankwalter/README.md

 FrankWalter
 ============

-FrankWalter is a winboard/xboard chess engine written in Java.
+FrankWalter ${version} is a winboard/xboard chess engine written in Java.

 Usage
 -----